GoogleCloudPlatform/professional-services/examples/cloud-datafusion-functions-plugins/README.md

 `CheckPointReadAction` - reads checkpoint in Firestore DB and provides the data during runtime as environment variable

-`CheckPointUpdateAction` - updates CheckPoint in Firestore DB (i.e., creates a new document and stores maximum update date / time  from BQ so the next run it can use this checkpoint value to filter records that were added since then)
+`CheckPointUpdateAction` - updates checkpoint in Firestore DB (i.e., creates a new document and stores maximum update date / time  from BQ so the next run it can use this checkpoint value to filter records that were added since then)

 For now these plugins only support timestamp values - in the future, integer values can potentially be added.
 ### Dependencies